 She loves to spend time with family, friends, and the outdoors, and she always has more books checked out from the library than she can finish before they’re due.
-She also leads a Society of Children’s Book Writers and Illustrators (SCBWI) critique group in Alaska’s Mat-Su Valley, where she lives among towering spruce and birch trees with her husband and son.
+She’s a contributing writer for Book Riot and also leads a Society of Children’s Book Writers and Illustrators (SCBWI) critique group in Alaska’s Mat-Su Valley, where she lives among towering spruce and birch trees with her husband, son, and puppy.
 She is represented by Danielle Chiotti of Upstart Crow Literary.

-(Here’s how to pronounce her last names: O-HEY-dah MEL-chore [not core like an apple, but chore like vacuuming].)
+(Here’s how to pronounce her last names: o-HEY-dah MEL-chore [not core like an apple, but chore like vacuuming].)